Our

 Class sets can be used for rich collaborative problem solving and modelling to build deep number and measure intuitions.
 For instance, children can build a square metre, explore the number of strings used to circle an oval, or determine ways to convert between metric units of length, area, and volume.

-The Linear Abacus® can be used across different mathematical areas such as number, algebra, measurement, and statistics.
+The Linear Abacus® can be used across different mathematical areas such as number, algebra, and measurement.

 The different readings on the Linear Abacus®